 In conclusion, this paper presents a qualitative study aimed to investigate patients' preferences of the design and usage of wearable technology.
 Outputs from this study should guide the design of wearable technology to maximise user acceptance.
-Participants were positive and supportive for the use of technology as a rehabilitation aid that should be taken into account in the clinical environment.
-This should encourage developer and researcher to address patients requirements to accelerate clinical translation and hence patients' benefits.
+Participants were positive and supportive for the use of wearable technology as a rehabilitation aid.
+This should be taken into account in the clinical environment, and encourage developer and researcher to address patients requirements so as to accelerate clinical translation and hence, enhance patients' benefits.

-Contributors: EP, AB, and AHM conceived and designed the study.
-EP and AB conducted the focus groups and analysed and interpreted the data.
+Contributors EP, AB, and AHM conceived and designed the study.
+EP and AB conducted the focus groups, and analysed and interpreted the data.
 AHM provided guidance on the study design and analysis.
 EP drafted the manuscript.
-All authors read, edited, and approved the final version of the manuscript.
-All authors had full access to all of the data in the study and can take responsibility for the integrity of the data and the accuracy of the data analysis.
+All the authors read, edited, and approved the final version of the manuscript.
+All authors had full access to all of the data in the study.

-Funding: This study was supported by the Medical Engineering Solutions in Osteoarthritis Centre of Excellence, funded by the Wellcome Trust and the EPSRC (088844/Z/09/Z).
-The study funders had no role in the study design; collection, analysis, and interpretation of data; in the writing the report; and in the decision to submit the article for publication.
-All researchers' decisions have been entirely independent from funders.
+Funding This study was supported by the Medical Engineering Solutions in Osteoarthritis Centre of Excellence, funded by the Wellcome Trust and the EPSRC (088844/Z/09/Z).